hugbed/OpenS3D/README.md

 ### Features

 Up to now:
 * 3D video player (side-by-side/anaglyph) with Ogre.
-To produce 3D content.
-You need to be able to visualize it.
+To produce 3D content, you need to be able to visualize it.

 ### Build Instructions